Arkanoid: Doh It Again: Reception

 Released at a time when interest in the Super NES had mostly waned, Arkanoid: Doh it Again was largely ignored by critics.
 The four reviewers of Electronic Gaming Monthly all considered it a worthy successor to the original Arkanoid (which they ranked as the 41st best console video game of all time just two months earlier), particularly approving of its large number of single-player levels and enjoyable multiplayer action in both competitive and cooperative forms, though some of them complained at the recycling of bosses.
-Nintendo Power likewise applauded the multiplayer modes and remarked that "this is a great game to plug in for some quick fun, but we also found ourselves spending long hours in the Arkanoid world, in both one and two-player modes".
+Nintendo Power likewise applauded the multiplayer modes.